Notes and Guidance on a Fylde and River Wyre Cycle Ride from Lancaster with Information on Pubs and Local History

 The above photograph does not show the rather tatty appearance of the Victoria Inn which closed in 2016.
 The building had been acquired by Andrew Barker and Graham Cass who intended to renovate the pub as they had done to Bowerham Hotel in Lancaster and the Station Inn at Caton.
 However, with a refurbishment estimated at £400,000, they felt that the pub was not viable and, despite opposition from some locals, decided to convert the premises into housing.
 At the time of our visit the Victoria Inn was in something of a limbo.

-After the Victoria Inn things started going seriously downhill at Glasson Dock.
+After our look at the Victoria Inn things started going seriously downhill at Glasson Dock.
 We wanted to take a closer look at the tiny ancient lighthouse near the pier head.
 There was no activity in the dock so we rolled up to take a closer look at the building.
 An irate dock worker suddenly appeared advising us in rather strong terms that "this is a working dock and members of the public are not allowed on the site."
-Fair enough, but I looked around and noticed that there wasn't a single bit of activity in the dock, no fork lifts whizzing around, no cranes to duck under.
-If I'd looked harder I would have spotted some tumbleweed blowing down the yard.
+Fair enough, but I looked around and noticed that there was not a single bit of activity in the dock, no fork lifts whizzing around, no cranes to duck under.
+If I had looked harder I would have spotted some tumbleweed blowing down the yard.
 I took this quick photograph before we crossed the swing bridge over to the other side of the dock.
+The the sandstone structure is just about big enough to hold a candle - just kidding.
+As you can see, there is a octagonal lantern tower topped with a weather vane.

 The Lantern O'er Lune was also closed.
-Indeed, it looked like the place hadn't been open for a while.
+Indeed, it looked like the place had not been open for a while.
 We rolled a few metres to the village store where a couple of dock workers were eating bacon sandwiches and drinking coffee at some outside tables.
 They gave us a look - the sort of look I last saw when watching 'Deliverance.'
 Nobody spoke.
 We were clearly persona non grata.
 We wandered into the shop and, at the one end, there was a woman cooking bacon and sausages for men clad in high-visibility clothing.
 Still nobody spoke.
-Requesting a veggie breakfast might just have tipped somebody over the edge so we ordered a few rounds of toast.
+Requesting a veggie breakfast might just have tipped somebody over the edge with us also being tipped over the edge of the dock.
+For a quiet life we ordered a few rounds of toast.
 This took an eternity - and when it was handed over in paper bags there was margarine dripping all over the place.
 It turned out that it wasn't toast but warmed up bread.
 This place had not only set the bar at the lowest possible level but they had failed to reach it by a mile - I have never seen anybody mess up toast.
 I mean how do you not manage to rustle up some toast?

 There was some shipbuilding at Glasson Dock during the Victorian period.
 When the first barque built at Glasson Dock was launched around 1839 there was great rejoicing.
 The vessel was named John Horrocks, and was between 500 and 600 tons burden.
 I assume it was named after the former cotton mill manufacturer and Member of Parliament for Preston.
 The builders were Messrs.
 Daniel Simpson and Nicholson.
 The shipyard of Nicholson & Sons built fifty vessels here, the most famous of which was the schooner Ryelands.
 Launched in 1887, this vessel was used as the Hispaniola in the 1950 film Treasure Island.
 After more film and television work the old schooner became a tourist attraction at Morecambe as the Moby Dick.
 The vessel was destroyed by fire during 1970.
 If this was the bad luck bestowed upon the vessel then it was a long time coming.
 It is considered bad luck if the bottle of wine used at the launch does not break against the hull of the vessel.
 Miss Lillie Smith, the youthful second daughter of the Lancaster merchant William Smith, was present to name the schooner.
 A bottle of wine was suspended over the side by a red silk ribbon, and the moment the schooner began to move, the bottle was hurled at her, and struck the bow.
 However, the juvenile hands failed to send it with sufficient force to break it.
 Noticing this, a sailor on board the vessel hauled up the bottle, and tried to break it against her side, but was unsuccessful, and it slipped from his grasp to the ground below just as the ship took to the water.
 The bottle was still unbroken, so a bystander picked it up and threw it into the water after the vessel.
 Accordingly, the schooner, commanded by Captain William G. Marrow, of Connah Quay, who was also one of the largest shareholders of the vessel, did not get a correct send-off.
 Following the launch, the owners and friends sat down to a dinner provided by the Gerrard's at the Pier Hall Inn.